VoidOne-App/VoidOne/README.md

     ANALYTICS --> DB
 ```

-This architecture is a **strategic direction**, not a claim that every component already exists.
+The second diagram represents the **long-term architecture** and does not imply that every subsystem is currently implemented.

 ---